-On January 1, 2022, the Company adopted Accounting Standards Update ("ASU") 2016-02 and all subsequent amendments, collectively codified in ASC Topic 842, "Leases" ("ASC 842"), using the modified retrospective transition method.
+On January 1, 2022, the Company adopted ASU 2016-02 and all subsequent amendments, collectively codified in ASC 842, using the current period adjustment method.
 Accordingly, comparative period financial information was not restated for the effects of adopting ASC 842.

-As of the date of adoption on January 1, 2022, the impact of ASC 842 resulted in the recognition of a right-of-use asset ("ROU asset") and lease liability for our operating leases on our consolidated balance sheets of approximately \$13.0 million and \$15.1 million, respectively.
+As of the date of adoption on January 1, 2022, the impact of ASC 842 resulted in the recognition of a ROU asset and lease liability for our operating leases on our consolidated balance sheets of approximately \$13.0 million and \$15.1 million, respectively.